The WHY of our Ministry

 Our Motivation

-We love leaders.
+We love pastors.

-Next we want leaders to take on leadership mindsets or perspectives, and then to develop leadership habits or skills.
 We love you and believe in you.
 We want you to succeed, and we know that these new viewpoints and behaviors can change your future.

-If you know you need to grow, we operate without judgment.
-Your church, with all its warts, has potential.
+We operate without judgment.
+Your church, with all its warts, has eternal potential.
 We’ve never met a church we didn’t love.
-We’ve never seen a church that wouldn’t grow.
-We’ve never encountered a leader who couldn’t improve.
-So we follow the WIN Principle, “What’s Important Now?”
+We’ve never seen a church that can’t make an impact for Christ.
+We’ve never encountered a leader who didn’t want to improve.

 We pledge to share with you, from a lifetime of experience (including our own successes and failures), the biblical principles that will allow your leadership to grow and your church to flourish.
 This is why we exist.